binaryphile/concorde/README.md

 Shpec needs to treat the script as a library however.
 Can we have a script that acts like a library too?
 (Spoiler: yes)

-I'll add concorde and a call to one of its functions:
+I'll add concorde and call one of its functions:

 ``` bash
 #!/usr/bin/env bash